-In 2021, 90% of Year 11 students gained NCEA Level 1, and 95% of students gained Numeracy and Literacy.
-85% of Year 12 students gained NCEA Level 2.
+In 2022, 84% of students gained NCEA Level 1, compared to 65% nationally.
+81% of students gained NCEA Level 2, 7% higher than national passrate.

 In Year 9 and 10, students work towards their Certificate of Achievement, which tracks academic progress and development of key competencies over each year.
-Testing is completed in literacy and numeracy to identify learning needs.

-In Year 10, many subjects offer an NCEA standard.
-Depending on the options students choose, students could enter Year 11 with around 15 - 20 credits towards the 80 required for NCEA Level 1.
 Each year up to six Year 10 students are offered places in an NCEA Level 1 course, and in 2021 5 students gained 4 Excellence and 1 Merit course endorsements.

-Our literacy and numeracy rates at Year 11 are very high over 90% of students gained this for NCEA Level 1.
+Our literacy and numeracy rates at Year 11 are very high - over 90% of students gained this for NCEA Level 1.

-We recognise academic success in a number of ways, including an Academic Assembly where those who have gained NCEA Level 1 or 2 with a Merit or Excellence endorsement are presented with certificates and badges.
+We recognise academic success in a number of ways, including an Academic Success Assembly where students who have gained NCEA Level 1 or 2 with a Merit or Excellence endorsement are presented with certificates and badges.